Track the current state of your work. Observe the pace you start and finish your issues. Analyze your average delivery times.

-In the Cumulative flow diagram, each coloured area represents a workflow state from the lists in your Jira board.
-The horizontal axis shows the time and the vertical axis shows the number of tasks.
-The size of the areas indicates how many work items are currently in each state for the selected time period.
+In the Cumulative Flow Diagram for Jira (CFD), each colored area represents a status from your board in Jira.
+The diagram’s horizontal axis shows a timeline, while the vertical axis displays the number of issues in a certain status.
+The size of each area indicates how many issues currently exist in each status.

-Pro tip: If the line goes up, this means WIP goes up and your team is working on more tasks than they are able to handle at a time.
-Increased WIP usually results in increased cycle times, reduced team efficiency and potential project delays.
-Keep the line straight!
+If the arrival line is on the rise, you are starting new issues faster than you are finishing outstanding issues.
+This means that your team is working on more tasks than they are able to handle at a time.
+A higher arrival rate translates to increased WIP and usually leads to increased cycle times, reduced team efficiency and potential delays.

-Cumulative flow diagram enables you to evaluate the efficiency of your flow and help you identify problem areas in order to achieve a stable and healthy process.
-In a stable system the average Arrival Rate is roughly equal to the average Throughput.
-This means that the tasks arrive in the process in the same speed as they leave it.
+The Cumulative Flow Diagram for Jira enables you to evaluate the stability of your system and identify problem areas to achieve a predictable flow of work.
+In a stable system, the average arrival rate is close to the average throughput rate.
+This denotes that your issues are arriving into the process at the same speed as they are leaving it.

-Pro tip: Based on Little's Law, Average Cycle Time = Average Work In Progress / Average Throughput.
-The more accurate the equation, the healthier your process.
-If the math breaks down for you it is time to take a closer look into your process.
+Based on Little's Law, Average Cycle Time = Average Work In Progress / Average Throughput.
+If the math breaks down for you there’s no time like the present to take a closer look at your management practices.

 The Cumulative Flow Diagram for Jira gives you instant insight into the exact number of issues in each state of your process.
 If one or more of the WIP areas start expanding, this signifies a bottleneck in that state and a problem affecting your performance.

 Don’t forget to account for any changes such as team members leaving or any public holidays that would explain the spikes in your chart.